luizbgomide/EclipsePhase2e-ptbr/src.clean_html/13/17-mindware-hacking.md

 ### Puppeteer (Cyberbrain)

 Morphs with puppet sock implants may be remotely operated, just like a bot ([Remote Operations](../16/21-robots.md#remote-operations)).
-If the resident ego is not locked out with a lockbox app, it may fight attempts to puppet the morph as an automatic action — you may likewise counter the ego's attempted actions.
+If the resident ego is not locked out with a lockbox app, it may fight attempts to puppet the morph as an automatic action — you may likewise counter the ego’s attempted actions.
 Make an opposed test pitting the ego’s WIL Check against your Interface skill.
 If the opposer wins, no action is taken.
 Morphs with locked-out cyberbrains may still be puppeted.
 If the cyberbrain is shut down, however, no puppeting is possible.

 ### Scorch Ego